 However, during this time period, we had sporadic income.
 Aaron is in the construction industry and ended up jobless two different times.
 He was able to rebound pretty quickly, but when you are in sales it takes 3-6 months to get back on track.

-We also made a very bad investment decision and lost slightly over $50,000.
+We also made a very bad investment decision and lost around $55,000.
 You can read about our experience here – “What I learned from the failure of my business.”

 There were months when we couldn’t pay extra and I had to pull money out of our emergency fund to get by.